Driver pleads guilty to reduced charge in Vermont crash that killed actor Treat Williams - ExBulletin

 Driver pleads guilty to reduced charge in Vermont crash that killed actor Treat Williams

-BENNINGTON, Vt. — A Vermont man pleaded guilty Friday to a reduced charge of careless driving causing death leading to the June crash that killed actor Treat Williams.
+BENNINGTON, Vt.
+(AP) A Vermont man pleaded guilty Friday to a reduced charge of careless driving causing death in June. accident that killed actor Treat Williams.

 Ryan Koss, 35, who knew Williams, received a one-year suspended sentence and, as part of his probation, will have his driver's license revoked for one year and will be required to complete a community restorative justice program for offense.